Can You Bring GPS Trackers and Other GPS Devices on Planes?

 Do I need to take out my GPS device when going through security?

-You should take your GPS device out of your luggage if it’s larger than a cellphone when going through United States airport security.
+You should take your GPS device out of your luggage if it’s larger than a cell phone when going through United States airport security.
 Smaller GPS devices like luggage trackers might be subject to additional inspection too.

 Is it better to pack GPS navigation devices in hand or checked luggage?